Avocado Chocolate Pudding

 Instructions

-- Combine all ingredients in the bowl of a food processor.
-Process until completely smooth.
+- Combine the avocados, non-dairy milk, maple syrup, vanilla, salt, and cocoa powder in the bowl of a food processor.

 I have to say, I'm a bit of a skeptic, but I would love to try it.
 The idea of healthy chocolate pudding sounds lovely!